emanalytic/Logana/ANSWERS.md

 - Old syslog files with no year still need `--reference-date` or a strong year hint, otherwise the year can be wrong near a boundary.
 - The tool is still one file at a time and only supports text logs; XML, CEF, and similar formats are expected to fail unless I add a parser for them.
 - A wrong `--log-timezone` or `--naive-timestamps` choice can shift timestamps and make the charts look correct even when the assumption is wrong.
+- Ai integration will be helpful for ambiguous or unknown fields clusters.
+But i will add this later
 ---

 ## Quick copy-paste